RubendeBruin/cheatsheet/timestamps.md

-use pandas timestamps.
-They seems to be the most evolved.
+Pandas timestamps seem to be the most evolved.

 ```